Steve Carroll has put together a handy guide explaining what the World Handicap System is all about and how it affects you

-Why are handicaps changing?
+Why did handicaps change?

-How will it work?
+How does it work?

-Key to the new regime is the Course Rating System.
+A key part of the new regime is the Course Rating System.
 A Course Rating evaluates the difficulty of a playing course for scratch golfers under normal course and weather conditions, while a Bogey Rating does the same for bogey golfers (usually measured around the 20 handicap for men and 24 for women) under the same conditions.